waynewae/publishNotes/_drafts/gitpage.md

 ## Jekyll on Github Page
 ### Displaying an index of postsPermalink is not working on Github Page
-According to [Displaying an index of posts](https://jekyllrb.com/docs/posts/#displaying-an-index-of-posts),the following statements should be work
+According to [Displaying an index of posts](https://jekyllrb.com/docs/posts/#displaying-an-index-of-posts), the following statements should be work
 ```
 <ul>
   {% for post in site.posts %}